Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 }
 ```

-#### Create the Overage Scenario in this Sample for Testing
+#### Create the Overage Scenario in this sample for testing

 1. You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
 This will help test overage scenarios during development.
-Remember to change the user's objectId provided in the `BulkCreateGroups.ps1` script.
+Remember to change the user's **objectId** provided in the `BulkCreateGroups.ps1` script.
 2. We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.
 3. In case you cannot avoid running into group overage, we suggest you use the following logic to process groups claim in your token.
     1. Check for the claim `_claim_names` with one of the values being `groups`.
 This indicates overage.